WebOrigami/docs/content/builtins/tree/deepValues.md

 supertitle: "Tree."
 ---

-Return the in-order exterior values of the tree as a flat array.
+Return the in-order exterior values of the [map-based tree](/async-tree/mapBasedTree.html) as a flat array.
 This is a deep version of the [`values`](values.html) built-in function.

 ```console
 $ cat greetings.yaml